Let’s talk about auditory processing

 Targeted Literacy and Language Therapy

-Literacy and language therapy targets the effects of auditory processing deficits head-on.
-We work with speech language therapists who can help children to improve their language skills and make sense of the sounds which shape words.
+Literacy and language therapy can be used to target the effects of auditory processing deficits.
+Working with a speech language therapists can help children to improve their language skills and make sense of the sounds which make up words.

-Our clinic is designed with comfort in mind, welcoming families to participate in the process.
-We aim to understand deficits within the auditory system while focusing on strengths and holistic well-being.
-At APD Specialists, everyone is valued, respected, and supported.
+The clinic is designed with comfort in mind, welcoming whanau to participate in the process.
 We’re here to make your journey as smooth as possible and will adapt to suit your needs.
 Our telehealth services ensure accessibility for all, even those living outside of Auckland.

 Joanna Wallace

-From ACC to insurance providers including Southern Cross and MAS, we’re committed to ensuring access to the support you need.
-For some children with significant learning needs, remote microphone systems may be covered through Ministry of Education Assistive Technology funding.
+For some children with significant learning needs, remote microphone hearing aid systems may be covered through Ministry of Education Assistive Technology funding.
+We can help you and your school to access this service.

 Check out the following links for more information on APD: